SinTh0r4s/ExampleMod1.7.10/README.md

  - [`jitpack.yml`](https://github.com/SinTh0r4s/ExampleMod1.7.10/blob/main/jitpack.yml): Ensures that your mod is available as import over [Jitpack](https://jitpack.io).
  - [`.github/workflows/gradle.yml`](https://github.com/SinTh0r4s/ExampleMod1.7.10/blob/main/.github/workflows/gradle.yml): A simple CI script that will build your mod any time it is pushed to `master` or `main` and publish the result as release in your repository.
 This feature is free with GitHub if your repository is public.

-### Feedback wanted

-If you tried out this build script we would love to head your opinion!
-Is there any feature missing for you?
-Did something not work?
-Please open an issue and we will try to resolve it asap!

 ### Forge's Access Transformers

 You may activate Forge's Access Transformers by defining a configuration file in `gradle.properties`.

 Check out the [`example-access-transformers`](https://github.com/SinTh0r4s/ExampleMod1.7.10/tree/example-access-transformers) brach for a working example!

-### For Advanced Modders: Mixins
+### Mixins

+Mixins are usually used to modify vanilla or other mod/library from a mod level.
+For example, redirect a call, change visibility or make class implement your interface.
+It's an advanced topic and most mods don't need to do that.

-You may activate Mixin in 'gradle.properties'.
+To activate Mixin in 'gradle.properties'.
 In that case a mixin configuration (usually named `mixins.mymodid.json`) will be generated automatically, and you only have to write the mixins itself.
 Dependencies are handled as well.
 Take a look at the examples in [`com.myname.mymodid.mixinplugin.*`](https://github.com/SinTh0r4s/ExampleMod1.7.10/tree/example-mixins/src/main/java/com/myname/mymodid/mixinplugin) and [`com.myname.mymodid.mixins.*`](https://github.com/SinTh0r4s/ExampleMod1.7.10/tree/example-mixins/src/main/java/com/myname/mymodid/mixins).
-The use of a MixinPlugin allows the injection into any mod and not just vanilla Minecraft.

 Check out the [`example-mixins`](https://github.com/SinTh0r4s/ExampleMod1.7.10/tree/example-mixins) brach for a working example!

+### Feedback wanted

+If you tried out this build script we would love to head your opinion!
+Is there any feature missing for you?
+Did something not work?
+Please open an issue and we will try to resolve it asap!

 Happy modding, \
 [SinTh0r4s](https://github.com/SinTh0r4s), [TheElan](https://github.com/TheElan) and [basdxz](https://github.com/basdxz)